valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 ### Creating a plugin class

-A plugin can be created with the `@Plugin` annotation above the class.
+A plugin can be created with the `@Plugin` annotation on the class.
 All classes with the plugin annotation are detected when the application is started.
 The plugin class shouldn't be a Spring bean.

 For example: